Rkthompson/accidental-dba/accidental-dba-notes.md

 Setting a database to *Full Recovery* but never making transactional log backups.
 Here the server will never clear log files and will run into associated storage issues with an constantly growing set of logs.
-Becomes even more crtical if the logs are kept on the same drive as the OS (C: drive for instance).
+Becomes even more critical if the logs are kept on the same drive as the OS (C: drive for instance).

 ## Restores